azeem/jstatic/README.md

     This many path elements are stripped off from the beginning of a file's destination path, before building the link.

+## paginator

+This generator clones each file in the current flow based on the length of a dependency result.
+It generates as many clones as the number of pages required to accomodate the length.
+The following properties are inserted into each file entry

+* `page` - 1 indexed page number of the clone
+* `pageCount` - the total number of pages
+* `pageSize` - the size of each page

+### Params
+* `pivot` String - name of the dependency whose length will be used to compute the number of pages
+* `pageSize` Number (default: 5) - number of items per page.

+## sequencer

+sequencer adds next, previous and whole sequence references to each file entry.
+This can be used for building navigation between items in a flow.
+The following properties are inserted into each file entry

+* `prev` - reference to the previous file entry in this flow
+* `next` - reference to the next file entry in this flow
+* `sequence` - reference to an array of all file entries in this flow

+## destination

+destination allows the user to modify the destination filename and location.

+### Params
+* `dest` String|function - A template string or a function that returns the filename

+A template string can contain interpolated file entry properties eg: `"hello$(sep)$(basename)_$(page)$(outExt)"`.

+The function should be of the form `function (entry, outExt, sep, dest)` where the parameters are

+* `entry` - the file entry
+* `outExt` - the output file extension
+* `sep` - the path separator character
+* `dest` - the flow destination directory

 # Common Tasks

 ## Generating Collection Pages

 During each conversion, an array of final file dictionaries of all dependencies are passed in a `depends` parameter to the generators.
 The swig generator makes this parameter available inside the template, thus allowing us to generate collection summary pages, like blog home pages, archive pages, tag/category pages etc..

 Eg:
 If we configure the files array